aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 give [this issue](https://github.com/aws/aws-cdk/issues/6768) a +1.
 Until then, you can use the [cfn layer](https://docs.aws.amazon.com/cdk/latest/guide/cfn_layer.html) to configure this.

+If an email address contains non-ASCII characters, it will be encoded using the [punycode encoding](https://en.wikipedia.org/wiki/Punycode) when generating the template for Cloudformation.

 ### Lambda Triggers

 User pools can be configured such that AWS Lambda functions can be triggered when certain user operations or actions